 The following software vendors offer standalone patient portal software designed for ambulatory or private practice:

 Though many ambulatory facilities rely on their practice management solution for their medical billing processes, standalone medical billing software is still used by a large number of providers to submit insurance or Medicare/Medicaid claims and manage accounts receivable electronically.
 Additionally, some ambulatory facilities outsource their revenue cycle management entirely, instead contracting with a third-party billing and coding services provider; these services usually require the use of a standalone medical billing system that they can access remotely.
-To learn more about medical billing software, see our comprehensive buyer’s guide to medical billing software.

 The following software vendors offer medical billing software suitable for ambulatory facilities.
 Some are billing-only solutions, but the majority offer multiple ambulatory software tools, including EHR/EMR and practice management systems.

 Raritan Family Healthcare (RFH), a five provider family practice clinic in Raritan, N.J., adopted Cerner’s Ambulatory EHR, e-prescribe, and Specialty Practice Managment (SPM) software in June of 2008.
 Within ten months the practice realized 100 percent return on investment.
 Dr. Joseph Scalia, one of Raritan’s physicians, said the EHR solution has saved the practice between $300–$500 a month in paper chart supplies, and has enabled RFH to reduce its full time staff by five.

 “Our payroll is down 10 percent and maybe a little more.
 We were at 42 employees and now we are at 37.
 The system has already paid for itself.” — Dr. Joseph Scalia